ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 tc-list
 : The tc-list parameter enumerates the Trusted Components installed on the device in the form of system-property-claims objects, as defined in Section 4 of {{I-D.ietf-suit-report}}.
-The system-property-claims can contain TEE properties information when QueryResponse do not have evidence, using it to learn device identifying information and TEE identifying information for distinguishing which Trusted Components to install in the TEE.
+The system-property-claims can be used to learn device identifying information and TEE identifying information for distinguishing which Trusted Components to install in the TEE.
   This parameter MUST be present if the
   QueryResponse is sent in response to a QueryRequest with the